learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-15-curious-kindness.markdown

 date:   2018-08-15 16:11:43 -0400
 categories: curious kindness
 ---
-For me the phrase "Learn Make Teach Share" represents both an ethic and a practice that helps weave more curiousity and kindness into.
+For me the phrase "Learn Make Teach Share" represents both an ethic and a practice that helps weave more curiousity and kindness into our interactions with each other.

 I greatly enjoy making all sorts of things both beautiful and utilitarian but the my peak experiences have all come helping to create that deep full-body